'I don’t want a plea deal': Family wants suspects in 4-year-old Kentucky girl's death to face trial

 After Monday’s hearing, Melody Roller who is Serenity’s paternal grandmother, said their family is praying this case goes in front of a jury.

-“I’m battling on forgiveness with them both and I realize that I’m not ready to forgive yet,” she said.
+“I’m battling on forgiveness with them both, and I realize that I’m not ready to forgive yet,” she said.
 “I don’t want a plea deal.
 I want this to go before 12 people.
-I want the justice system to work in the proper way.”
+I want the justice system to work in the proper way.
+The longer they're in jail, the less likely it is they can hurt another child."

 WHAS11 News spoke with Bullitt County Coroner Dave Billings via telephone.
 His office confirmed in August that Serenity’s DNA matched the body found months prior and returned her to the family.

-He said the manner of the death remains inconclusive but did say Serenity had multiple broken bones when she was found.
+He said the manner of the death remains inconclusive given the condition she was in when they found her, but did say Serenity had multiple broken bones when she was found.

 For the murder charges, McKinney and Hill both face anywhere from 20 to 50 years in prison or a life sentence if convicted.